Cairi-S/tom-poulson/README.md

     * Xiaomi Mi 10T Lite

 - Reported bugs/glitches included:
     * Mobile phones - a lag on the scroll on the home page.
 Noone reported this greatly impacted the use of the website and some reported they were only aware of it after it had been brought to their attention.
 No action has been taken to rectify this as no user reported that this negatively affected their usage/enjoyment of the website.
+It is something that will be fixed in future website updates.
     * Ensembles and Carousels page - some users reported the text was difficult to read on on the Stockholm Chamber Brass page.
 To rectify this the opacity of the text container was increased from 0.75 to 0.8.

 ADDITIONAL TESTING

 In addition to Google Google Chromes [DevTools](https://developers.google.com/web/tools/chrome-devtools) I used the [Lighthouse](https://developers.google.com/web/tools/lighthouse) feature to check the capabilities of the website.
-At present all desktop scores are above 90 and mobile scores are above **Y** with the aim of improving upon these over time.
+At present all desktop scores are high with the aim of improving upon these over time.

 **BUGS**